aknay/aknay.github.io/_posts/2018-01-04-javascript-routing-with-play-framework.markdown

 #### **Home Controller**

 We define `getName` and `updateName` actions in `HomeController` class.
-At `getName` action, we get the name from the storage, add to the Json and then make the response with this Json.
-At `updateName` action, we get the name from our user and save it to our storage.
-Then we just again response with Json.
+At `getName` action, we get the name from the storage, add to the JSON and then make the response with this JSON.
+At `updateName` action, we get the `name` from our user and save it to our storage.
+Then we just again respond the result with JSON.
 In order to call these routes from JavaScript, we need to generate JavaScript Routing.
-These can be simply done by just adding in `jsRoutes` action.
+These can be simply done by just adding in `jsRoutes` action as shown in `line 28`.

 {% highlight java linenos %}